WordPress/gutenberg/docs/reference/deprecated.md

  - All references to a block's `uid` have been replaced with equivalent props and selectors for `clientId`.
  - The `wp.editor.MediaPlaceholder` component `onSelectUrl` prop has been renamed to `onSelectURL`.
  - The `wp.editor.UrlInput` component has been renamed to `wp.editor.URLInput`.
+ - The Text Columns block has been removed.
+Please use the Columns block instead.

 ## 3.4.0